-As the NC primary election season comes to an end and the summer season arrives, it is time to start focusing on Raleigh’s upcoming municipal elections.
+Now that the NC primary election season has come to an end, it is time to start focusing on Raleigh’s upcoming municipal elections.
 We are rerunning this blog detailing the unprecedented amount of money the development industry spent in the last City Council election.
 All signs appear to be saying even MORE development industry money will be thrown at the council candidates this fall.
 Will you let all this money influence who you vote for?

 First we “Showed You the Money.”
 Then we “Followed the Money.”
 In this third of our series about the money in Raleigh’s politics, we examine the effects of Special Interest money pouring into the city council campaigns.